tannerhelland/PhotoDemon/README.txt

   (http://sourceforge.net/projects/pngnqs9/)
 * Jerry Huxtable and JHLabs for an excellent reference on Distort-style filters (Apache 2.0) (http://www.jhlabs.com/ip/filters/index.html)
+* Frank Donckers for extensive help with the translation engine and core translation files
 * All those who have contributed patches, bug reports, and donations, with extra special thanks to:
   * Zhu JinYong
   * Robert Rayment